 Places to visit in Spangmik

-Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
-You must’ve heard about the lake from others who ride to Ladakh and also seen in movies.
+» Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
+You must’ve heard about famous lake which is also seen in movies.
 If you’re planning a bike trip to Ladakh, you must include a trip to the glorious Pangong Lake.

 Tangtse Gompa is another tranquil monastery you’ll visit in route to Pangong Lake.
 From this monastery, you’ll get a clear view of the sky-piercing mountains, which you can’t miss photographing.